Container shipping and containers in a port

 Get a full range of intermodal and ground transportation options with GEODIS.
 Talk to one of our transportation experts today.

-6: Understand that options to redirect freight via Canada and Mexico may be limited
+6: Understand that future options to redirect freight via Canada and Mexico may be limited

-Unfortunately, rerouting alternatives via Canadian and Mexican ports may be limited.
+Unfortunately, rerouting alternatives via Canadian and Mexican ports in future could be limited.

-• Ports in Mexico and Canada will likely have insufficient space or terminal capacity.
+• Ports in Mexico and Canada would be unlikely to have sufficient space or terminal capacity.

 • Some carriers do not offer rail deliveries from Canada or Mexico into the U.S.

-• Intermodal routes between Mexico, Canada, and the U.S. may be limited or at full capacity.
+• Intermodal routes between Mexico, Canada, and the U.S. would be at limited or full capacity.

 • Rerouting to Canada or Mexico could result in additional transit times of 7-14 days.